MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 ---

-# How to import data into R Server using CSV files, rxImport, and an XDF file
+# Quickstart: How to import data into R Server using CSV files, rxImport, and an XDF file

-**Applies to: Microsoft R Server**
+**Applies to:  Microsoft R Server 9.x**

 XDF is the native file format for persisted data in Microsoft R Server.
 CSVs are commonplace on almost every platform.
 In this Quickstart we bring them together in two exercises showing how to import a single CSV file, and then multiple CSV files, into one XDF.